Tracing the impacts of Mount Pinatubo eruption on regional climate using spatially-varying changepoint detection

-For convenience, we have opted for the exponential covariance function, a stationary model, to address spatial correlation in the data.
-However, given our large spatial domain, it may be more realistic to consider a nonstationary covariance function, as suggested by strategies in \cite{shand2017modeling}.
-We anticipate that computations would be more expensive when considering nonstationary spatial correlation.
-Additionally, we by no means imply a causal relationship between the Mt.
+Finally, we by no means imply a causal relationship between the Mt.
 Pinatubo eruption and the detected changepoints.
 These changepoints could be due to other climate and weather events, such as the El Ni\~no effect, or other internal variations.
-Our aim in this article is to capture a plausible impact from the Mt.
+Our aim in this article is to capture a plausible impact of the Mt.
 Pinatubo volcanic eruption.
 Separating Mt.
 Pinatubo's impact from other scenarios and establishing a pure causal relationship between the volcanic eruption and climate impact is nontrivial and is a topic we reserve for future studies.